egemadra/persistanz/readme.md

 Persistanz has a terrific documentation website where every feature is documented with code samples.
 Head over to the [persistanz.34bit.net](http://persistanz.34bit.net)

 ## Version history

+### 0.3.1 2016-07-12

+- Fixed: .insert and .insertAs was causing the wrong primary key in the mapped object if the column is not a numeric/auto-increment type.
+- Minor fixes in error messages, jsdoc corrections.

 ### 0.3.0 2016-07-06